mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - RDS can be provisioned in single or multi-az mode.
 - Multi-AZ provisions a primary instance and a standby instance in a different AZ of the same region.
-- Only teh primary can be accessed using the instance CNAME.
+- Only the primary can be accessed using the instance CNAME.
 - There is no performance benefit, but it provides a better RTO than restoring a snapshot.

 ### Amazon RDS Read Replicas